jaimearanaz/AxaTest/README.md

 ## Introduction

 This is a mobile technical test for an iOS position made for [Axa](https://www.axa.com/en) in june 2022.
-The explanation and requisites for the technical test are attached to this repository too in a file called "Brastlewark mobile test.docx"
+The explanation and requisites for the technical test are attached to this repository too in a PDF file called "Brastlewark_mobile_test"

 ## Basic architecture